-Here you'll find practices where I'll draw on nature's wisdom to guide you to improved health.
+Here you'll find practices and inviting experiences through which I'll draw on nature's wisdom to guide you to improved wellness and health.

 A Morning Walk in September